 VIDEO:Kent Spitfires v Middlesex Panthers, NatWest T20 Blast, 6June14

 Leading the way in the hunt for this year’s Walter Lawrence MCC Universities award is Tim le Breton of Loughborough MCCU.
 Le Breton, batting at no. 9, hit a remarkable, unbeaten 112 against Oxford MCCU at The Haslegrave Ground, Loughborough on April 16.
 The 20-year-old Blackburn-born right-hander’s innings included 15 fours and 3 sixes off 137 balls in the 2-day drawn game.

-The quartet of Walter Lawrence Trophy awards, supported by Veuve Clicquot, encompass four distinct areas of the game: the Walter Lawrence Trophy, for the fastest century of the season; the MCC Universities award for the highest score by a batsman from the six MCC Universities against the first-class counties or in the MCCU Championship; The Walter Lawrence Women’s Award for the batsman who makes the highest individual score in a season from the ECB Women’s County Championship, the ECB Women’s County T20 Cup and all England Women’s matches played on home soil, and, finally, the Walter Lawrence Schools Award for the highest score by a school batsman against MCC.
+The quartet of Walter Lawrence Trophy awards, supported by Veuve Clicquot, encompass four distinct areas of the game: the Walter Lawrence Trophy, for the fastest century of the season; the MCC Universities award for the highest score by a batsman from the six MCC Universities against the first-class counties or in the MCCU Championship; The Walter Lawrence Women’s Award for the batsman who makes the highest individual score in a season from the Royal London Women’s One-Day Cup, the ECB Women’s County T20 Cup and all England Women’s matches played on home soil, and, finally, the Walter Lawrence Schools Award for the highest score by a school batsman against MCC.